They were wrongly accused of raping a woman. Will Florida’s Groveland Four be pardoned?

 “During the collegial discussions, I hope to convince my colleagues that a pardon is the right and just decision,” Fried said in a statement.

 Fried’s action would force a vote to pardon most of the members of the Groveland Four.
-(One of the four was shot and killed by a posse before he could face charges.)
+(One of the four, Ernest Thomas, was shot and killed by a posse before he could face charges.)

 But forcing a vote would not guarantee their pardons.
 Clemency Board rules require the vote of the governor plus two members of the board for someone to be pardoned.